 Other conditions that need to be dismissed so Tourette’s can be correctly diagnosed include:

 This condition causes unintentional contractions and muscle spasms.
-These may be sustained or intermittent, and in some cases they can cause pain.
-Dystonia is considered to be a neurological condition, but in the majority of cases brain functions such as language, intelligence and memory remain unaffected.
+These may be sustained or intermittent and, in some cases, they can cause pain.
+Dystonia is considered to be a neurological condition but, in the majority of cases, brain functions such as language, intelligence and memory remain unaffected.

 Treatment for Tourette’s syndrome

+Habit reversal involves understanding what feelings trigger the tics and finding a less noticeable way of relieving the urge to tic.
 An example of habit reversal could be that the sufferer has an intense vocal tic that leads them to repeat phrases out loud.
 To counteract the tic, they could take a number of deep breaths instead.
 This acts as a less obvious release in comparison to a tic.